CMU-17-214/f2025/labs/lab03.md

 > + After you have implemented the ```DelegationSortedIntList``` class, test the instrumentation you just added using tests in ```DelegationSortedIntListTest``` class.

-Run the tests and make sure your instrumentation passes all the tests.
+Run the tests (`mvn test`) and make sure your instrumentation passes all the tests.
 (You might want to use the ```printList``` helper we provided you and read the documentation for ```addAll``` in the ```AbstractIntList``` class.)

 ### Task 3: Questions on Delegation and Inheritance